remotion-dev/remotion/packages/docs/docs/renderer/get-video-metadata.md

 - `fps`: The frame rate of the video in seconds.
 - `width`: The width of the video in pixel.
 - `height`: The height of the video in pixel.
-- `duration`: The time length of the video in seconds.
+- `durationInSeconds`: The time length of the video in seconds.

 ## See also